 - Easier to implement feedback: because you are working with one page, it’s easier to implement feedback from users.
 Instead of having to make edits to multiple pages you can apply feedback quickly to the one page and make necessary changes and updates.

 - More efficient: pageless design sites are far more streamlined and efficient.
 Because of the ease of navigation they are less clunky and overwhelming.

 Lastly, but maybe most importantly,

-- Lower cost: pageless design is more affordable since the is the cost is less to create one page, rather than multiple ones.
-This groundbreaking, as it does away with the traditional cost of tens of thousands of dollars to build a site.
+- Lower cost: pageless design is more affordable since the cost is typically less to create one page, rather than multiple ones.
+This is groundbreaking, as it does away with the typical cost of a well-researched website at a cost of tens of thousands of dollars or more to design and implement.

 Some of the main questions and concerns about pageless design are:

 - Can I build a website that markets a lot of products?
 Absolutely.
 It may take some creativity and ingenuity to hyperlink and create a solid shopping experience, but it is totally possible.

 - How about Google rankings?
 Does SEO work with only one page?
 Yes.
 In fact, it may be optimized even better with one page– utilized scroll-to-anchor linking and structured data.
 With the content density, decreased bounce rate, and likely higher conversions you are the perfect candidate for a high Google Page Rank.